tisannai/gromer/README.md

 `gr_destroy()` requires Gromer reference, since `gr` is set to `NULL` after destroy.

-Items can be added to the end of container:
+Items can be added to the end of the container:

+    void* data = obj;
     gr_push( &gr, data );

-Items can be removed from the end of container:
+Items can be removed from the end of the container:

     data = gr_pop( gr );